 - 1. A recessed medicine cabinet must be installed in every full bathroom in each residential unit. - 2.
-Exclusive of fully accessible units, the average size of all vanities in each unit type must be at least 36 inches.

-- 3. Mirrors in bathrooms must be low enough to reach the counter backsplashes. - 4.
-All bathrooms must include an Energy Star rated exhaust fan rated at 90 CFM vented to the exterior of the building using hard ductwork along the shortest run possible.
-The exhaust fan must be wired to run whenever the bathroom light is on. - 5.
-For ceramic tile applications, tile should be applied over cement backer board rather than directly to drywall. - 6.
-All new construction projects must comply with QAP Section IV(F)(3) regarding additional accessible bathrooms, including curbless showers.
-All curbless showers must have a collapsible water dam or beveled threshold that meets code.
-All curbless showers must be 34 inches wide and have an adjustable shower rod and weighted curtain installed before occupancy. - 7.
-Approaches to curbless showers must be level, not sloped. - 8.
-All bathroom ceilings and walls must utilize mold and water-resistant wall board. - 9.
-All domestic water line cut off valves must have metal handles, not plastic. - 10.
-In all "Type A" accessible units the grab bars must be installed per building code specifications around toilets in the handicap bathrooms and in all curbless type showers.
-In curbless showers the shower head with wand must be installed on a sliding bar.
+Exclusive of fully accessible units, the average size of all vanities in each unit type must be at least 36 inches. - 3.
+Mirrors in bathrooms must be low enough to reach the counter backsplashes. - 4.
+All full bathrooms must have an overhead ceiling light and exhaust fan on the same switch.
+Vanity lights (if provided) must be on a separate switch. - 5.
+All bathrooms must include an Energy Star rated exhaust fan rated at 70 CFM (minimum) vented to the exterior of the building using hard ductwork along the shortest run possible. - 6.
+For ceramic tile applications, tile should be applied over cement backer board rather than directly to drywall. - 7.
+All new construction and adaptive re-use projects must comply with QAP Section IV(F)(3) and Appendix B Section VIII(D) regarding additional fully accessible bathrooms, including roll-in showers.
+All roll-in showers must have a collapsible water dam or beveled threshold that meets code.
+All roll-in showers must be 36 inches wide and have an adjustable shower rod and weighted curtain installed before occupancy. - 8.
+Approaches to roll-in showers must be level, not sloped. - 9.
+All bathroom ceilings and walls must utilize mold and water-resistant wall board. - 10.
+All domestic water line cut off valves must have metal handles, not plastic. - 11.
+In all "Type A" accessible units, the grab bars must be installed per ANSI A117.1 specifications around toilets and in the tubs/showers..
+In roll-in showers the shower head with wand must be installed on a sliding bar. - 12.
+In "Type A" accessible units, an emergency pull station is required in all bathrooms. - 13.
+Offset toilet flanges are prohibited.